-With pouring rain outside on a spring day it’s time for another infrequent farm update.
-After the fall shows and shearing were completed the farm settled in for winter.
+With pouring rain outside on a spring day, it’s time for another farm update.
+After the fall shows and shearing were completed, we settled in for Winter.
 We had already decided not to breed this year, given the economy and a lack of interest in breeding stock, so there was no ram to bring in, no breeding program to manage.
 While we missed the excitement of breeding season, in fact this turned out to be a good decision for us for a number of reasons.
 The price of hay increased this year, and the extreme cold temperatures we had in December and January meant that the flock was eating more than usual to burn calories and keep warm.
 In addition, the two lambs that we decided to keep for our own breeding program will have a full year to mature before their first pregnancy.
-And, not having to purchase and manage a ram also meant we could focus on selling a few lambs of our own.

 Fortunately we have been able to sell a few lambs from 2010.
 First, we were contacted by a family who has been showing sheep in the state, and wanted to try Navajo-Churros.
 They purchased Riker, our first sheep born on the farm and our largest ewe lamb.
 I’m hoping to see them and Riker’s lamb at the Tunbridge Fair this year.

 Next we were contacted by some established Churro breeders near St. Johnsbury, who were looking for a lighter-colored ram to introduce some new genetics into their flock.
 They bought Chaleco, the reverse badger ram from Manta.
 I’m looking forward to seeing photos of their lambs, which should be due in the next few weeks.
 Then in January we were contacted by a woman in Maine, also in search of a ram lamb.
 Fortunately we still had Louis, a fine black ram lamb with great fleece and amazing horns, just like his sire.
 It’s great to see some of our first lambs going to good homes.